Betty Buckley: Stage

 Buckley starred in both London (1994) and New York (1995) as Norma Desmond in the musical Sunset Boulevard.
 For her role in the London production, she received an Olivier Award nomination for Best Actress in a Musical.

 In 1997, she starred as Hesione in the Broadway musical Triumph of Love and received a Tony Award nomination for Best Actress in a Musical.

 Buckley sang "Memory" from Cats at the Kennedy Center Honors in December 2006 as part of the tribute to Andrew Lloyd Webber.
 In 2007, Buckley appeared with Quintessence at Lincoln Center in its Great American Songbook series.

 Buckley participated in a reading of the musical Ruthless! in September 2010, playing the role of Sylvia St. Croix/Ruth DelMarco.
-She then played Mrs. White in the off-Broadway comedy White's Lies from March–May 2010.
+She then played Mrs. White in the off-Broadway comedy White's Lies from March to May 2010.
 In 2011, Buckley starred in the Dallas Theater Center production of Arsenic and Old Lace by Joseph Kesselring with Tovah Feldshuh.